-Heino Klinck was sworn in as the Deputy Assistant Secretary of Defense for East Asia on August 12, 2019.
-In this role, he oversees all U.S. defense policy throughout the region, advancing U.S. national security interests through defense strategy development, security cooperation, contingency planning, and program oversight.
+Heino Klinck performed the duties of the Deputy Assistant Secretary of Defense for East Asia from August 12, 2019 to January 19, 2021.
+In this role, he oversaw all U.S. defense policy throughout the region, advancing U.S. national security interests through defense strategy development, security cooperation, contingency planning, and program oversight.
 He brings more than three decades of private sector and military experience to this position including 8 years living and working in the Indo-Pacific Region.

 As a business executive, Mr. Klinck was responsible for international strategy and business development activities for the Northrop Grumman Corporation focused on providing solutions to air and missile defense challenges encountered by U.S. allies and partners worldwide.
 Previously, Mr. Klinck was the founder and principal of Klinck Global LLC where he provided strategic insights and solutions to a variety of U.S. companies and institutions while also serving on the board of a non-profit organization.

 During his military career, Colonel (retired) Klinck served in various tactical, operational, diplomatic, and strategic assignments in the U.S., Asia, Europe, and the Middle East.
 As the Director of Army International Affairs in the Pentagon, he was the senior advisor on geo-political, foreign affairs, and international security cooperation issues to the U.S. Army’s leadership.
 He led bilateral staff talks and counterpart consultations with partners and allies globally including with Australia, Japan, and South Korea.